library(mini007)

 [[1]]$response

-Launch a targeted digital marketing campaign in Germany highlighting the
+Develop a targeted digital marketing campaign highlighting the premium quality

-premium quality and unique origin of Ouergla dates, partnered with German
+and unique origin of Ouergla dates, partnered with German organic and health

 [[2]]